All GLP-1 medications from licensed 503A pharmacies Browse Products

 For metabolic markers: - Fasting glucose: 8+ hour fast, morning draw - Fasting insulin: same conditions as glucose, ideally drawn simultaneously - Lipid panel: 12-hour fast for the most accurate triglyceride reading - HbA1c: no fasting required, any time of day

-What to tell the lab technician: Inform the technician that you are on injectable peptide therapy and when your last dose was.
+What to tell the lab technician: Inform the technician that you're on injectable peptide therapy and when your last dose was.
 This context helps your provider interpret results if anything looks unusual.
 Some labs flag high IGF-1 values, and your provider needs to know the result is expected in the context of your GH peptide protocol.

 Schedule your labs 3-5 days before your provider appointment so results are available for review during your visit.
 Last-minute labs often have results pending, which wastes appointment time.